Cyclotella: History

-The genus Cyclotella was described in 1838 by Louis Alphonse de Brébisson, aFrench botanist and photographer.
+The genus Cyclotella was described in 1838 by Louis Alphonse de Brébisson, a French botanist and photographer.
 Brébisson shares the credit of discovering the genus with Friedrich Traugott Kützing, a German pharmacist, botanist, and phycologist.
 This is in spite of the fact that neither one of these scientists ever worked together or even came in contact with one another.
-Kützing was a pioneer in microbial science, demonstrating the difference between diatoms and desmids in a German research paper in 1833.
-In 1849, Kützing published a comprehensive work describing 6000 different algae species, including the most known species of Cyclotella today- C. meneghiniana.
+In 1849, Kützing published a comprehensive work describing 6000 different algae species, including the most known species of Cyclotella today-C. meneghiniana.